adamxjohns/MIDS_capstone/README.md

 This project was based on the Kaggle competition ["OSIC Pulmonary Fibrosis Progression: Predict lung function decline"](https://www.kaggle.com/c/osic-pulmonary-fibrosis-progression).

 All notebooks were run on an AWS EC2 P3.2xlarge Deep Learning AMI (Ubuntu 16.04) Version 36.0 instance using a TensorFlow 2.3 with Python3 (CUDA 10.2 and Intel MKL-DNN) Environment.

 ## Background
 Pulmonary fibrosis is a progressive, incurable lung disease which occurs when lung tissue becomes damaged and scarred.
 As the disease worsens, patients become progressively more short of breath.
-The disease progresses at different rates and it is difficult to define a patient's likely prognosis early on in the disease.
+The disease progresses at different rates and it is difficult to assess and accurately predict survival time for patients, or determine whether an individual case will progress gradually or rapidly ([reference](https://www.thoracic.org/patients/lung-disease-week/2015/pulmonary-fibrosis-week/general-info.php)).

 ## Project Goal

  Our goal for this project was to develop an approach to predict decline in lung function as measured by Forced Vital Capacity (FVC) over time based on clinical/demographic characteristics and baseline CT scan images.
 Reasoning that the clinical usefulness of this algorithm would increase the closer to initial diagnosis it could be applied, we aimed at making use of as little follow-up information as possible and, ideally, to use baseline information only.

  The likely end users of this work would be clinicians who have access to patient CT scans and the required knowledge to interpret results and give patients counselling and direction based on the information.
 Such information could be used to direct treatment decisions, counsel patients, and potentially to direct recruitment for future clinical trials.

  One personal goal, as individuals with some background in clinical trial analysis and biostatistics but very little experience in computer vision, was to get some hands-on experience with images and computer vision, and learn how combining imaging with clinical/demographic data can enhance the job of predicting disease prognosis.

  ## Understanding the Data